FocusLearn: Fully-Interpretable, High-Performance Modular Neural Networks for Time Series: -- An Attention Modular Network

-On \eqref{eq: attention}, a single attention function is performed with potentially large dimensional $d_q$, $d_k$, and $d_v$.
-In the initial proposal of Vaswani \etal~\cite{Vaswani2017Attention} for a Multi-head attention mechanism, each head attends to an input sub-sequence, so as to reduce the computational complexity of \eqref{eq: attention} and $\bm{Q}$, $\bm{K}$, $\bm{V}$ can be linearly projected with different projections to $d_q$ and $d_v$ dimensions, respectively.

-However, we employ the Attention Mechanism in \qqmn as a feature selection tool, which means that we cannot have each head attend to an input sub-sequence, because as Lim \etal~\cite{Lim2021TFT} suggested, using the attention weights of the Multi-head Attention alone cannot be indicative of importance of a particular feature, given that different $\bm{V}$s are used in each head.
-To overcome this, \afslong{} (\afs) is proposed.
-Instead of having each attention head attending to some smaller sub-sequences of the input, the Multi-head attention is modified so each attention head computes the attention weight of each input feature independently.
-It is worth to note here that making this modification does not change the mathematical concept of the original Multi-head Attention mechanism -- the modification is merely to how the attention is applied.
+This component of \qqmn is inspired by the Multi-head Attention (MHA) proposed in \cite{Vaswani2017Attention}.
+Using an attention mechanism for feature importance or feature selection is often criticised, as using the attention weights of the MHA alone cannot be indicative of the importance of a feature, given that different weights assigned to different parts of the input data are used in each head \cite{Lim2021TFT}.
+Therefore, instead of making each head attend to a sub-sequence of the input, the MHA is modified here so each attention head computes the attention weight of each input feature independently.
+It is worth noting that this modification does not change the mathematical concept of the original MHA -- it merely changes how the attention is applied.